Byron Saxton: Early career (2003–2007)

 Kelly made his professional wrestling debut in 2003, wrestling in the independent circuit in Florida and Georgia.
 In 2004, Kelly auditioned for the fourth season of WWE Tough Enough, but failed to make it past the tryouts.
 He continued to wrestle on the independent circuit before being offered a WWE tryout in 2007.

 World Wrestling Entertainment/WWE

 Developmental territories (2007–2012)

 Kelly signed a developmental contract with World Wrestling Entertainment and was assigned to Florida Championship Wrestling (FCW).
 Kelly, at first using his real name, made his FCW debut on October 13, 2007, losing to Hade Vansen.
 His next appearance was just over a week later on October 23, when he lost to "The Carnival Freak" Sinn Bowdee.
-Kelly competed sporadically in FCW over the next few months, winning a six-man tag team match against Vansen, Sheamus O'Shaunessy and Bowdee with Rycklon Stephens and Chet Douglas as his partners, but losing a singles match to Afa Jr. a few weeks later.
+Kelly competed sporadically on FCW over the next few months, winning a six-man tag team match against Vansen, Sheamus O'Shaunessy and Bowdee with Rycklon Stephens and Chet Douglas as his partners, but losing a singles match to Afa Jr. a few weeks later.
 He finished off 2007 with a win against Tommy Taylor on December 18.